 Northern Lights Trail

-Visit a remote winter wonderland with a cosy hotel stay and the chance to witness the Northern Lights in the night sky.
-Spent three days riding the willing Icelandic horses on volcanic mountain slopes before relaxing in thermal swimming pools and watching the snow fall from the outdoor hot tub.
+Spend three days riding willing Icelandic horses on volcanic mountain slopes before relaxing in thermal swimming pools and watching the snow fall from the outdoor hot tub.
 The Icelandic winter is an incredibly special time to visit this region.
 This trail also includes a half day excursion by bus to take in the waterfalls, geysers and hot springs scattered across southern Iceland.
+Every rider gets the chance to try 2 or 3 different horses each day.
+This trail involves riding for around 4 hours per day.

 In Iceland you’ll ride mostly in the tölt, a comfortable, smooth gait somewhere between trot and canter.
 Participants must be able to mount a (small) horse with little assistance and hard hats are mandatory.